FlyingDomotic/Railway-turntable/README.md

   - During rotation sound index: MP3 index to play during rotation.
 Set to zero if not used.
   - After rotation sound index: MP3 index to play after rotation.
 Set to zero if not used.
   - After rotation sound duration (s): Duration (in seconds) of after rotation sound.
+Note: MP3 files should be written in /MP3 folder on SD card.
+Filenames should be from 0001.mp3 to 9999.mp3

   - Activer le son : Cocher pour activer le son globalement.
   - Volume sonore : Indiquer le volume sonore désiré (entre 0 et 30).